Innovative Learning in SE21

 SE21 Projects

-More important, though, are the projects which our students carry out in these spaces.
+More important, though, are the projects our students carry out in these spaces.
+These projects will enhance students' innovative skills while they enjoy the learning and education process.

 Design Thinking in DUCKS

-This year our Y1 and Y2 students learned about how the Design Thinking Process helps us solve real-world problems.
+This year, our Y1 and Y2 students learned how the Design Thinking Process helps us solve real-world problems.
 The five steps - empathize, define, ideate, prototype, and test - encompass an iterative process that helps people solve problems in innovative ways.

-Students identified a problem and spent weeks working collaboratively through the design thinking process to solve it.
-In the end, students designed, prototyped, tested and voted on a solution to the problem which was then 3D printed.
+Students identified a problem and spent weeks innovating collaboratively through the design thinking process to solve it.
+In the end, students designed, prototyped, tested, and voted on a solution to the problem, which was then 3D printed.

 Junior School Recycled Cardboard Games

-Last year our Year 6 students put design thinking and the engineering design process to work by collaborating in teams to design and create actual workable, playable games all made from recycled materials.
-The students then showed off their creations at a STEAM Fair where everyone had a chance to show off their creations and play those of others.
+Last year in Dulwich Shanghai Pudong, our Year 6 students put design thinking and the engineering design process to work by collaborating in teams to design and create workable, playable games from only recycled materials.
+The students then showed off their innovations at a STEAM Fair, where everyone could interact with each others' creations.

 Developing a Study App in Senior School